Generation: Social generation

-Two important contributing factors to the change in mentality were the change in the economic structure of society.
+One important contributing factor to the change in mentality was the change in the economic structure of society.
 Because of the rapid social and economic change, young men particularly were less beholden to their fathers and family authority than they had been.
 Greater social and economic mobility allowed them to flout their authority to a much greater extent than had traditionally been possible.
 Additionally, the skills and wisdom of fathers were often less valuable than they had been due to technological and social change.
-During this time, the period between childhood and adulthood, usually spent at university or in military service, was also increased for many people entering white-collar jobs.
+During this time, the period between childhood and adulthood, usually spent at university or in military service, was also increased for many white-collar workers.
 This category of people was very influential in spreading the ideas of youthful renewal.

 Another important factor was the breakdown of traditional social and regional identifications.
 The spread of nationalism and many of the factors that created it (a national press, linguistic homogenisation, public education, suppression of local particularities) encouraged a broader sense of belonging beyond local affiliations.
 People thought of themselves increasingly as part of a society, and this encouraged identification with groups beyond the local.
 Auguste Comte was the first philosopher to make a serious attempt to systematically study generations.
 In Cours de philosophie positive, Comte suggested that social change is determined by generational change and in particular conflict between successive generations.
 As the members of a given generation age, their "instinct of social conservation" becomes stronger, which inevitably and necessarily brings them into conflict with the "normal attribute of youth"—innovation.
 Other important theorists of the 19th century were John Stuart Mill and Wilhelm Dilthey.

 Generational theory

-Sociologist Karl Mannheim was a seminal figure in the study of generations.
+The sociologist Karl Mannheim was a seminal figure in the study of generations.
 He elaborated a theory of generations in his 1923 essay The Problem of Generations.
 He suggested that there had been a division into two primary schools of study of generations until that time.
 Firstly, positivists such as Comte measured social change in designated life spans.
 Mannheim argued that this reduced history to "a chronological table".
 The other school, the "romantic-historical" was represented by Dilthey and Martin Heidegger.
 This school focused on the individual qualitative experience at the expense of social context.
 Mannheim emphasised that the rapidity of social change in youth was crucial to the formation of generations, and that not every generation would come to see itself as distinct.
 In periods of rapid social change a generation would be much more likely to develop a cohesive character.
 He also believed that a number of distinct sub-generations could exist.
 According to Gilleard and Higgs, Mannheim identified three commonalities that a generation shares: